inlandsplash/www.inlandsplash.org/welcome/_welcome.md

 # Welcome!

 **{{ 'Inland Splash' | upcase }}** is swimming fun for the whole family!
 Our organization offers every level of swim instruction.
 You will enjoy classes ranging from the basics of Learning to Swim to the technical and beautiful synchronized swimming of the Riverside Aquettes.
-The Aqua Motion classes helps keep Seniors healthy as the age.
+The Aqua Motion classes helps keep Seniors healthy as they age.
 Join **{{ 'Inland Splash' | upcase }}** today.

 **For more information call:**